FAQ

 A: Virginia Housing makes no representation as to the federal or state income tax consequences of receipt of VMRP assistance.
 Virginia Housing may be required to issue an IRS Form 1098-MA or similar in connection with the program.
 Recipients should seek professional advice regarding all tax consequences of receiving VMRP assistance.

-A: There is not a cap on how many times you can apply for the VMRP, rather there is a maximum Per Household assistance amount which is capped at $50,000 per household.
+A: There was no cap on how many times an applicant could apply for the VMRP, rather there was a maximum per household assistance amount which is capped at $50,000 per household.
+Applicants may not have received the full $50,000 depending on their continuing eligibility and the availability of program funds.

 Q: How long does it take to receive payment after I submit my application?